 Days one through four will be conducted in the golf area of the Recreation and Physical Activity Center on the campus of The Ohio State University.
 On the final day of camp, participants will meet at Raymond Memorial Golf Course to be able to apply his or her new skills on an actual course.
 We will also host a celebration for the families of our campers at that time.

 The camp will be held at the Recreation and Physical Activity Center (RPAC) on The Ohio State University main campus in our state-of-the-art student recreation center.
-We will be using two gymnasiums, the golf hitting stations, and the putting and chipping green.
+We will be using one gymnasium, the golf hitting stations, and the putting and chipping green.

 Camp Director – Jae Westfall, MS and Director of the Sport, Fitness and Health Program of the College of Education and Human Ecology, initiated the summer golf camp for children on the autism spectrum.
 With her experience in adapted physical education and extensive background in Exercise Physiology, Health and Wellness initiatives, she will provide senior leadership for Camp Whole in One.
 She will ensure that children have an experience that is safe, secure, and successful while learning the fundamentals of the game of golf.

 Camp Coordinator – Kelly Trent is a graduate of The Ohio State University and is currently the Head Professional and Program Manager at Raymond Memorial Golf Course, a facility owned and operated by the City of Columbus Department of Parks and Recreation.
 She also serves as the Golf Coordinator for the Sport, Fitness and Health Program at The Ohio State University.
 Kelly has been the recipient of many awards and honors.
 She was inducted into the OSU Athletics Hall of Fame in 2002 and was named as one of Golf For Women’s Top Fifty Teacher in America.
 Kelly has been an inspiration to many golfers for over 30 years and has worked with adults and children, including those with special needs.
 She has tremendous experience with organizing and implementing golf camps in Central Ohio.